Updated: Mar 4

 The Connecticut Wine Trail is one of the most exciting and fastest growing wine regions in the United States.
 Despite its rising popularity in the New England region, not many know what grape varieties grow well in Connecticut's climate.

-Up until 2019 we have planted 8 grape varieties at Aquila's Nest:1860 red vines and 2055 white vines, in the 7.5 acre vineyard of the 40 acre farm.
+Up until 2021 we have planted 8 grape varieties in the 10 acre vineyard of the 40 acre farm.

 Cabernet Franc is a black-skinned French wine grape variety grown in most wine producing nations.
 The variety is most famously known as the third grape of Bordeaux and can be found in many of the world's top Bordeaux Blend wines.
 It most commonly appears in blended red wines, where it adds herbaceous accents of tobacco and dark spice.
 Outside France, Cabernet Franc is grown in Italy, New Zealand, Australia, South Africa and the Americas.
 In Canada, it is produced as a dry red wine, but perhaps more interestingly as an icewine in Ontario.
 Further south, in the United States, it is grown in California, Washington State and Long Island, most often to feature in Bordeaux-style blends.